-All serious incidents should undertake a full comprehensive RCA and will be investigated by someone trained in these methodologies and supported by the Quality & Risk Team.
+For all serious incidents, a full comprehensive RCA should be undertaken and the incident will be investigated by someone trained in these methodologies and supported by the Quality & Risk Team.

 The Trust has a statutory Duty of Candour to be open and honest with patients and carers and relatives when something has gone wrong.